Dmitry-Borodin/CheckReaction/README.md

 # CheckReaction
 About
 ------
 Reacts to touch, unlike many similar apps, which reacts to release display.
-This allows more accuratly measure real reaction time.
+This allows more accurately measure real reaction time.
 Few different modes with leaderboard powered by Google Firebase

 Using